Patient education: Lymphedema after cancer surgery (Beyond the Basics)

 ●Numbness or tingling

 In some cases, these symptoms develop before swelling is noticeable.
-Let your doctor or nurse know as soon as possible if you develop any of these symptoms; recognizing and treating lymphedema in the early stages may reduce its severity or slow its worsening over time.
+Let your doctor or nurse know as soon as possible if you have any of these symptoms; recognizing and treating lymphedema in the early stages reduces its severity and can help prevent worsening of these symptoms over time.

 As mentioned above, the risk of lymphedema is higher in people who have multiple lymph nodes removed (for example, in an axillary lymph node dissection, a procedure in which most or all of the nodes in the underarm area are removed).
 In some cases, doctors can instead remove only one or a few lymph nodes (called a sentinel lymph node biopsy); this reduces the risk of lymphedema.
 This may not be an option in some cases, such as if the nodes have already been found to contain cancer cells.